-LDEN or day - evening - night average noise levels are modelled within the scheme extent.
-Noise levels are recorded as being between 67 and 71db on the road (Scotland's Noise Scotland's Environment).
+LDEN or day - evening - night average noise levels are modelled around the scheme extent.
+Noise levels are recorded as being between 64 and 71db on the road (Scotland's Noise Scotland's Environment).

-Baseline noise and vibration in the study area is mainly influenced by vehicles travelling along the A82 trunk road.
-Secondary sources are derived from day-to-day urban and agricultural/forestry land management activities
+Baseline noise and vibration in the study area is mainly influenced by vehicles travelling along the A85 trunk road.
+Secondary sources are derived from forestry management activities within the area.
+A railway line lies parallel to the A85 10m south of the scheme extent and as such, train movements on the railway line will also have an impact on the local noise levels.